qiling9760/sep11-freedom-project/tool/learning-log.md

     })
     //
 ```
-I want to make the `dog` steal 1 point each time it collide with the cat food, but every time they collide, the dog steal more points than the previous collision.
+I want to make the `dog` steal 1 point each time it collide with the cat food, but after I restart the game, every time they collide, the dog steal more points than the previous collision.